 Family members here also support one another in a way that I have never experienced.
 It is very common for aunts or cousins to take in younger children of relatives who live in the countryside and raise them as their own.
 It is common for young children to call their older female relatives “Mami” as all female relatives contribute, often equally, to the raising of the child.
-Many economic activities are shared, like cooking, and people are expected to pitch in whatever and whenever they can.
+Many economic activities are shared.
+For example, cooking.
+And people are expected to pitch in whatever and whenever they can.

 In a country where many people lack the economic resources and social structures that make independence viable, family ties are both desirable and necessary.

 It goes both ways though.
-If I am home when the family is painting the living room, there is no way that I can do my own work; I am there so I must help.
+If I am home when the family is painting the living room, there is no way that I can do my own work.
+I am there so I must help.
 When the aunt is cooking but needs cheese she will put a few Córdobas in my hand and send me to the grocery store, regardless of what I am doing at that moment.
-And when the five-year old granddaughter comes over to visit and everyone else is busy, it is assumed that I will play babysitter for a few hours.
+And when the five-year old granddaughter comes over to visit and everyone else is busy, it is assumed that I will play babysitter.
+For a few hours at times.

 In a country where many people lack the economic resources and social structures that make independence viable, family ties are both desirable and necessary.
-Family, for many people in Nicaragua really is everything, and people will give what they can, whenever they can.
+Family, for many people in Nicaragua really is everything.
+People will give what they can, whenever they can.
 It is refreshing to think that inter-dependency may be due to people’s capacity and desire, rather than people’s needs and shortcomings.